QuopHi-Geek/maddox/README.md

 ### 2. Setting up a CI/CD pipeline

-After writing the tests, set up a simple a CI/CD pipeline using GitHub Actions, GitLab CI, or any other CI/CD tool of your choice to run the tests on every push to the repository
+Set up a simple a CI/CD pipeline using GitHub Actions, GitLab CI, or any other CI/CD tool of your choice to run the tests on every push to the repository

-## Deliverables for the interview
+## Deliverables
 1. A link to the repository containing the code for the tests
 2. A link to the CI/CD pipeline that runs the tests

-During the interview, you will be asked to run the tests and explain your thought process.
-We will also provide you with a buggy version of the application to check whether your tests can catch the bugs. <br> Happy coding! 🚀

 ## Getting Started